Cultural Impact Development Fund

 Alison Holdom, Grants Manager, Esmée Fairbairn Foundation

-Nicola Saunders, Director, Business Improvement & Innovation, Arts Council England (non-voting)
+Nicola Saunders, Director, Business Improvement & Innovation, Arts Council England

 Moira Sinclair, Chief Executive, Paul Hamlyn Foundation (independent)